wosnxn123/warden-worker/README.md

 There are no immediate plans to implement these features.
 The primary goal of this project is to provide a simple, free, and low-maintenance personal password manager.

+Attachments are **not yet implemented**.
+They will be added later using Cloudflare R2; for now, attachment upload/download endpoints are not available.

 ## Compatibility

 *   **Browser Extensions:** Chrome, Firefox, Safari, etc. (Tested 2025.11.1 on Chrome)